Warnemunde lighthouse and Baltic Sea beach with Strandkorb chairs at Rostock, Germany

 What you need to know before you dock.

-• Terminal: Warnemünde Cruise Terminal — modern facility at the mouth of Warnow River; lighthouse and beach walking distance
+• Terminal: Warnemünde Cruise Terminal — modern facility at the mouth of Warnow River; lighthouse and beach walking distance.
+The terminal is wheelchair accessible with ramps and elevators.

 • Distance to City Center: Warnemünde town center 5-10 min walk; Rostock city center 20 min by S-Bahn train or shuttle